 Back then, the area looked much different from now with lush forests and green landscapes, and of course, dinosaurs.
-At times during the Cretaceous period, the area was partially covered by an inland sea.
-As this sea receded later in the Cretaceous period, the area became much drier and cooler.
+At time during the Cretaceous period, the area was partially underwater from an inland sea.
+As this sea receded at the end of the Cretaceous, the area became much drier and cooler.
 Then a catastrophic event took place when a large object, possibly an asteroid, impacted the earth.
 This led to significant cooling and the extinction of most larger organisms on earth.
 This included dinosaurs except for the Avian Dinosaurs that gave rise to birds.
 Evidence for this major event can be seen in rock layers upriver from Drumheller in the Dry Island Buffalo Jump area.